JJ/raku-ukr-mod-data/README.md

  functional, you will need to install the corresponding Python and Chrome dependencies.

-* Download `chromedriver` from [here](https://www.google.com/search?channel=fs&client=ubuntu&q=%22chromedriver%22).
-You'll need to copy it by hand to the directory in the script, or anywhere else and change the script too.
+* Download `chromedriver` from [here](https://chromedriver.chromium.org/downloads).
+You'll need to copy it by hand to the directory in the script, or anywhere else and change the script too .
+Please bear in mind that there are specific `chromedriver` binaries for every version of Chrome; they need to be exactly the same.

 Raw pages are included in the `raw-pages` directory.
 They are (c) the Ministry of Defense of Ukraine.